Reduce Stress and Save Time

 One of the most stressful parts of starting a business is wondering if anybody wants to actually buy what you have to offer.
-In the good ol’ days before the Internet finding the answer to your question was an expensive process.
+Before the Internet, finding the answer to your question was an expensive process.
 Common ways you’d try to find out was by conducting focus groups and surveys to see if people were interested and excited about your potential offer.
 Another way people used to do this was to buy a list of addresses, print postcards or sales letters, and send them to a small portion of their list.
 The downside was that you’d still be spending thousands to reach a small group of people.
 The upside though was if a certain percentage of people responded and purchased your offer, you would have a good indicator to spend more money to reach an even larger portion of your list.

-Lucky for you, you’re sitting here in the Internet age and your tools for finding this answer are much more direct and much more affordable.
+Today, the tools for finding this answer are much more direct and much more affordable.
 Sometimes all you need is a little time and creativity to make amazing things happen.

-Here are some affordable and fast ways you can test market your product or service before investing and riskings large sums of money.
+Here are some affordable and fast ways you can test market your product or service before investing and risking large sums of money.

 Once you’ve joined, there are typically sections of the forum designated for you to post your offer or a special deal for the forum’s members.